 Keyword Understanding works on the understanding of the concepts of size and colour, and one and two-step directions of increasing difficulty.
-It also targets the child or adult’s ability to follow directions which include the words before/after.
+It also targets the child or adult’s ability to follow directions which include the words before/after, first & then.

 Speech Pacesetter Pro

 Designed specifically for clients with stuttering, cluttering and dysarthria, Speech Pacesetter Pro offers clever visual and audio cues that can effectively reduce rate of speech and improve speech clarity.
 Includes a built-in library of short stories and allows you to create and save a library of custom reading passages.